andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_03_Duration_Termination_Pre-Release.rst

 Overview
 ***********************

-This tutorial will show you how to make a basic Stroop experiment.
-A new tool we will learn about is the Slide object - a versatile object that can contain several sub-objects, or objects within the object, such as multiple images and text boxes.
+This tutorial will show you how to make a basic Stroop experiment by using **Slides** - objects that can contain several sub-objects, or objects within the object, such as multiple images and text boxes.
 The Slide object's properties are controlled by the property pages tab, while the sub-objects are controlled by the sub-object property pages tab.

 Before we learn about Slides, we will revisit our TextDisplay objects and examine more advanced properties: Duration, Timing Mode, and Pre-release.
 To begin, click and drag a TextDisplay object to the experimental timeline, rename it to "Welcome", and type the following text in the textbox: "Welcome to the experiment!
 Press the SPACEBAR to continue."
 To make the text easier to read, change the background color to Black, the font size to 24, and the font color to White.
 (These can be found in the General tab - ForeColor corresponding to the font color, and BackColor to the background color - and the Font tab.)
 You should see the changes in the TextDisplay object occur as you make them.